-In this quick blog post, you will learn more details about how to setup Automatic Intune device cleanup rules.
+In this quick blog post, you will learn more details about how to set up Automatic Intune device cleanup rules.
 This cleanup task is similar to SCCM maintenance tasks.

-However, you don’t have same (like SCCM) control on Intune maintenance task.

-NOTE! – It’s not mandatory to set the cleanup rules within your Intune tenant because of the default behavior explained below.
+However, you don’t have the same (like SCCM) control on Intune maintenance tasks.
+It’s not mandatory to set the cleanup rules within your Intune tenant because of the default behavior explained below.

-Automatic Device Cleanup Rules Options
+Automatic Intune Device Cleanup Rules Delete Stale Devices

-- Delete Devices based on last check-in Date – YES
+- Delete Devices based on last check-in Date – YES.

 - Delete Devices that haven’t checked in for this many days – 90 Days (Checkout NOTE 1 for more details)

-NOTE 2 – Once you click Save button, all devices that have been inactive for the specified number of days will immediately be deleted from Intune.
+NOTE 2 – Once you click the Save button, all devices that have been inactive for the specified number of days will immediately be deleted from Intune.
 Intune will continue to delete devices as they exceed the number of set days.
 Reports with data about the removed devices may take up to 48 hours to refresh.

-When you set Delete Devices based on last check-in Date to No, Intune automatically deletes all devices that haven’t checked in to Intune for more than 270 days.
+When you set Delete Devices based on the last check-in Date to No, Intune automatically deletes all devices that haven’t checked in to Intune for more than 270 days.

 Intune Device Cleanup Rules Behavior

-NOTE 1 – Intune will also make sure the device relevant by performing this cleanup task continuously so that your device records remain current.
+NOTE 1 – Intune will also make sure the device is relevant by performing this cleanup task continuously so that your device records remain current.

 NOTE 2 – This deletion action won’t remove or delete or clean up the device from Azure Active Directory.
-More details in the Resources section.
+More details are in the Resources section.

 How to Find Out Affected Devices

-Once you click Save button on Device Cleanup Rules, all devices that have been inactive for the specified number of days (90 Days in the above example) will immediately be deleted from Intune.
+Once you click the Save button on Device Cleanup Rules, all devices that have been inactive for the specified number of days (90 Days in the above example) will immediately be deleted from Intune.